luanharaujo/equipment_registration_system/README.md

 This is a system for recording equipment and alerts related to them.
 For more details see the [specification file]('./../specification_files/Firmware%20-%20Especificação%20Prova%20Prática%20Programador.pdf).

+## Prerequisites

+This program was developed in a Ubuntu - 20.04.1 LTS running on a WSL - V2 inside a Windows 10, using has a compiler the gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0.
+But **probably works on any Unix-based system with a modern GCC**.

 ## Compilation

 ```bash